 Google, in its ongoing effort to define the web according to its vision, will soon block auto-play video in its Chrome browser.
 This new step, along with a few others that Google has taken recently (and which rewards websites that comply with its views), is actually a good thing for users.
 Auto-play is a brute force marketing hack used to get advertisers’ messages in peoples’ faces.
 Deemed a ‘win’ by marketers, it makes for a lousy user experience, especially when visitors scrolling down a page are chased by a non-stop, blabbing video.
 Silencing these techniques, along with rewarding sites that incorporate features like fresh content, responsive (mobile friendly) design, and HTTPS (for greater security) with higher rankings, results in a better web for everyone.
 We just wonder whether one company having that much influence over the web is desirable.
 In any event, websites that use auto-play video should become familiar with Google’s plans to implement this new policy, detailed in the following article, and adapt accordingly.

 Read full article: http://bit.ly/2wgosGh

-Spectacles from Snapchat is new, wearable tech that looks cool, takes video and may stick.
-It may also inspire Google to do something with their over-ambitious Glass product that wasn’t well-received last year.
+Spectacles from Snapchat is new, wearable tech that looks cool, takes video, and may well stick.
+It may also inspire Google to do something with their shelved (for now) Glass product — an over-ambitious project that wasn’t well-received last year.
 But I hope not …

 If the Spectacles unveiling was pure L.A. cool, it contrasted starkly with the Google Glass debut four years ago, which was pure Silicon Valley geek … Where Glass wanted to be important, Spectacle claims it just wants to have fun.